Manage and monitor computers

-This command downloads the latest Security Update from the configured Relay to the Agent
+This command downloads the latest security update from the configured relay to the agent or appliance.

-This command rolls back the latest Security Update for the Agent
+This command rolls back the latest security update for the agent or appliance.

 Use this command to clear all warnings and errors for the computer.
 This command is useful in these situations: